 I talk a lot about seasonal eating.
 It’s not just for the quality and flavor, eating seasonally also gives the body the max amount of nutrients.
 This sweet potato smoothie recipe capitalizes on the flavor and nutrients of sweet potatoes, and I can’t wait for you to try it!

 This smoothie recipe offers a rawkstar list of ingredients that will fuel your day.

-- Almond milk- helps provide a protein boost to the smoothie.
-Make it at home, or use my comprehensive guide to buy it.
+- Almond milk: helps provide a protein boost to the smoothie.
+Try to make your own almond milk, or use my comprehensive guide for the best almond milk brands.

 Adding Protein to Smoothies

 While this sweet potato smoothie recipe contains 5.9 grams of protein per serving, I like to add a bit more if I’m using it as a meal replacement.
 I suggest adding my homemade protein powder, because it is the cleanest, plant-based protein powder on the market.

 It offers 10 grams of additional protein, as well as 5 grams of healthy fat.
 When adding 1 serving of Smoothie Boost to this recipe, I also add in a little more liquid to offset the extra thickness it adds.

 More Sweet Potato Recipes